rodvar/bisq-mobile/README.md

 4. Follow Bisq2 root `README.md` steps to build the project.
 5. Run `./gradlew publishAll` // this will install all the jars you need in your local m2 repo

-**NOTE** For bisq-mobile release the `bisq-core-commit` should point to the exact commit the apps were design to work with
+**NOTE #1** For bisq-mobile release the `bisq-core-commit` should point to the exact commit the apps were design to work with

+**NOTE #2** if you have troubles publishing the jars try `./gradlew cleanAll buildAll publishAll publishAll -- info` it's known to always update properly

 #### Option 2: For CI (using remote Maven repository)